Changing Between Arco and Pizzicato

 Doing pizzicatos is one thing, but the transition between arco and pizzicato (in either direction), especially when it has to be done quickly, can be quite problematic.

-To begin with, we can organise our bowings in such a way that an up-bow (rather than a down-bow) comes before the pizz.
+- we can organise our bowings in such a way that an up-bow (rather than a down-bow) comes before the pizz.
 This favours the transition from arco to pizz because an up-bow will always tend to bring our right hand towards the strings (which is where it needs to be in order to do a pizzicato).